yiwinking/yiwinking.github.com/_posts/blog/2012-4-30-deploy-a-padrino-project-in-a-server.md

 `PhusionPassenger::Rack::ApplicationSpawner::Error`

-It is hard to find out the solution for this problem, <http://code.google.com/p/phusion-passenger/issues/detail?id=590>,this article may be helpful,
+It is hard to find out the solution for this problem, <http://code.google.com/p/phusion-passenger/issues/detail?id=590>,this article may be helpful, but after my trying,it seems not.

-but after my trying,it seems not.
+In fact,I don't know why I can meet these quite a lot of problems,finally,another new server was created to deploy for the project,with kevin,yasith,sooyoung's help, It works.
+I should ask them for steps and attention about deploying this padrino project on Monday.